What To Know

 Note: Android phones are not standardized.
 Thus, this method may not work on all models.
 However, our dedicated team of tech researchers has tested this method on several Android smartphones and has found it to be very effective.

 Can I Take My Apple TV To Another House (Connect to Another TV)?

 Yes, you can connect your Apple TV to a TV in another home.

-You can even connect your Apple TV to an HDMI-incompatible TV by following our guide Can You Connect Your Apple TV to a TV Without HDMI?
+You can even connect your Apple TV to an HDMI-incompatible TV by following our guide “How to Connect Your Apple TV to a TV Without HDMI Port: 3 Quick Solutions“.

 Follow the instructions below to set up your Apple TV on a new TV.